 A dental bridge essentially replaces missing teeth and bridges gaps between teeth.

 Both dental crowns and bridges are useful in their own respective ways.
-Dental crowns are used to protect or cover a worn or damaged tooth.
-Dental bridges can’t cover damaged tooth — they are rather used to replace missing teeth.
+Dental crowns are used to protect or cover worn or damaged teeth.
+Dental bridges can’t cover damaged teeth — they are rather used to replace missing teeth.